-\paragraph{Mixed AI Pairs} Lastly, we paired GPT-5.2 with Gemini-3-Pro \citep{google2025gemini3} (minimal reasoning) and Claude Opus-4.5 \citep{anthropic2025opus45} (low reasoning), swapping director and matcher roles.
-Mixed-model pairs consistently underperform same-model AI–AI and show no steady accuracy gains across rounds.
-The only partial exception is Opus-4.5 versus GPT-5.2, where accuracy increases overall, but it remains well below human-human performance by round~4 and includes a flat round~3, consistent with limited cumulative grounding.
-Dialogues between Opus-4.5 and GPT-5.2 are also substantially more verbose than other pairs (see Table~\ref{tab:more_ai_experiments_communication_effort} in Appendix~\ref{app:follwup_results}), suggesting the limited role of verbosity in effective coordination.
+\paragraph{Mixed AI Pairs} Last, we paired GPT-5.2 with Gemini-3-Pro \citep{google2025gemini3} (minimal reasoning) and Claude Opus-4.5 \citep{anthropic2025opus45} (low reasoning), swapping director and matcher roles.
+Mixed-model pairs consistently underperformed same-model pairs and showed no steady gains in accuracy across rounds.
+The only partial exception was Opus-4.5 versus GPT-5.2, where accuracy increased overall, but remained well below human-human performance by Rounds 3 and 4.
+Dialogues between Opus-4.5 and GPT-5.2 pairs were also substantially more verbose than other pairing (see Table~\ref{tab:more_ai_experiments_communication_effort} in Appendix~\ref{app:follwup_results}), suggesting the limited utility of verbosity in effective coordination.